 When I make a meatless meal and hear my family making yummy noises, I can’t help but do a little happy dance.
-There is so much comfort and flavor in this vegetarian mushroom pasta that it has completely won them over.
+There is so much comfort and flavor in this mushroom pasta that it has completely won them over.
 It’s an easy recipe to turn to on a busy day and once you taste it, you’ll be so glad that you did!

 Why You’ll Love this Recipe

 - It’s ready from start to finish in 30 minutes.

 - Eliminating meat makes it a healthy, budget-friendly meal.

 - It will appeal people of all ages, meat-eaters and vegetarians alike!